 Independent healthcare organisations

 - For profit: This term refers to single owners and large corporates who own single and groups of acute hospitals or nursing homes.
-Single owners are in the minority, particularly in the care-home sector following a spate of mergers and takeovers in recent years.
+Single owners are in the minority.

 - Voluntary: Some organisations in the voluntary sector provide care homes.
 An example is Mencap.

 The independent sector is not made up of independent healthcare providers alone.
 Additional employers include: